U-Haul hits, injures 8 pedestrians in NYC; 2 critical

 Associated Press

-At least eight people were hurt at two locations, including two people who were in criticial condition, the New York City Fire Department said in an email.
+At least eight people were hurt at two locations, including two people who were in critical condition, the fire department said in an email.

 The truck sped through the Bay Ridge neighborhood of Brooklyn, hitting people on a sidewalk at one point, before police stopped it more than 3 miles (5 kilometers) away near the entrance to a tunnel leading from Brooklyn to Manhattan.